richard-porter/trust-chain-protocol/trust-chain-protocol.md

 1. What is the minimum viable delegation grammar that covers 90% of real-world agentic use cases without requiring natural language interpretation?
-1. Can scope decay thresholds be derived formally from first principles, or must they be empirically calibrated per deployment context?
+2. Can scope decay thresholds be derived formally from first principles, or must they be empirically calibrated per deployment context?
-1. Is a lightweight decentralized agent identity infrastructure achievable without creating the centralization risks of a certificate authority model?
+3. Is a lightweight decentralized agent identity infrastructure achievable without creating the centralization risks of a certificate authority model?
-1. How does TCP interact with agents that have memory across sessions?
+4. How does TCP interact with agents that have memory across sessions?
    Does learned context from previous interactions constitute an implicit authorization that TCP should respect or override?
-1. What is the correct behavior when a TCP-compliant agent receives instructions from a non-compliant agent?
+5. What is the correct behavior when a TCP-compliant agent receives instructions from a non-compliant agent?
 Refuse all instructions?
    Accept with reduced trust?
 Flag and proceed?
-1. Can the chain of custody mechanism be made efficient enough for high-frequency agentic tasks, or does TCP require a tiered model where some task classes are exempt from full chain verification?
+6. Can the chain of custody mechanism be made efficient enough for high-frequency agentic tasks?
+Structural analysis of the latency/safety conflict (Evaporating Cloud, §6.5) suggests the answer is yes for most action classes, through a tiered verification model where depth of chain interrogation is a function of action risk class and delegation depth.
+The remaining open question is narrower: what is the correct treatment of pre-authorized, bounded, reversible micro-actions where even token validity checks create prohibitive overhead at scale?
+Options include an explicit exemption class, a pre-authorization cache with bounded TTL, or a separate lightweight protocol for micro-action classes.
+This requires empirical validation against real deployment throughput data before a recommendation is possible.
-1. Should TCP Scope Decay be purely structural (depth-based) or incorporate behavioral history?
+7. Should TCP Scope Decay be purely structural (depth-based) or incorporate behavioral history?
 GraphGuard OS Adaptive Budget Manager demonstrates that cautious agents can earn expanded operational scope while aggressive patterns trigger automatic